Best 14” kids’ bikes for 3-4 year-olds

 Can they pedal yet?

-If this is your child's first go on a bike of any type, then consider getting them one of the best balance bikes, rather than a pedal bike to start with, as they tend to be cheaper and will give them the skills they need to move on up to a pedal bike when they're ready.
+If this is your child's first time on a bike of any type, consider starting them on one of the best balance bikes rather than a pedal bike.
+Balance bikes tend to be cheaper and provide essential skills like balance and coordination, making the transition to a pedal bike much smoother.

 Take our quiz: Is your child ready to learn to ride a pedal bike?